 Funeral Hearses, Carriages & Cars

-A guide to the meaning of the word hearse and the history of hearses, with information on horse-drawn carriage-hearses, motorised hearses and alternative hearses
+A guide to funeral transport, including the meaning of the word hearse & the history of hearses, from horse-drawn carriage-hearses to motorised hearses and alternative funeral transport

 Photo by Michael Kauer on Pixabay

-Most funeral processions are led by a vehicle called a hearse, which takes the person who has died in their coffin to the venue for their funeral and, if they are being buried, to the cemetery or natural burial ground.
+Most funeral processions are led by a type of funeral transport called a hearse, which takes the person who has died in their coffin to the venue for their funeral and, if they are being buried, to the cemetery or natural burial ground.

 This guide to hearses explains the purpose and history of this unique vehicle.

 What is a hearse?

 A hearse is essentially any vehicle with a long chassis that is adapted to accommodate a coffin behind the driver(s) seats.
 Most modern hearses are stretch-limousines, but horse-drawn carriages are still in use, but there are a host of alternative ways to transport someone who has died to their funeral venue – ranging from specially modified motorcycle sidecars, to VW camper hearses.

 A carefully secured coffin can be transported to a funeral in an ordinary van or estate car, but most people choose for some form of hearse to lead the funeral procession – also known as a cortege – on the day of the funeral.